obsidianmd/obsidian-help/en/Editing and formatting/Basic formatting syntax.md

 aliases:
   - How to/Format your notes
   - Markdown
+description: Learn how to apply basic formatting to your notes in Obsidian, using Markdown.
+publish: true
+mobile: true
 ---

 Learn how to apply basic formatting to your notes, using [Markdown](https://daringfireball.net/projects/markdown/).
 For more advanced formatting syntax, refer to [[Advanced formatting syntax]].